JPA Query Structure (JPQL / Criteria)

 DELETE FROM ...
 [WHERE ...]
 UPDATE ...
 SET ...
 [WHERE ...]

-Besides a few exceptions, JPQL is case insensitive.
-JPQL keywords, for example, can appear in queries either in upper case (e.g. SELECT) or in lower case (e.g. select).
-The few exceptions in which JPQL is case sensitive include mainly Java source elements such as names of entity classes and persistent fields, which are case sensitive.
-In addition, string literals are also case sensitive (e.g. "ORM" and "orm" are different values).
+With a few exceptions, JPQL is case-insensitive.
+For example, JPQL keywords can be uppercase (e.g., SELECT) or lowercase (e.g., select).
+The exceptions, where JPQL is case-sensitive, include Java source elements such as the names of entity classes and persistent fields.
+String literals are also case-sensitive (e.g., "ORM" and "orm" are different values).

 A Minimal JPQL Query